 - French Fries: Most people don’t realize that McDonald’s used nutritious beef tallow to fry its french fries until the sea change in the restaurant industry some 30 years ago in favor of cheaper, partially hydrogenated (trans)fats.
 People caught on to the transfat scam in the late 1990s forcing fast food restaurants to slowly change over to fats that were not partially hydrogenated.
 But are these “transfat free” oils any healthier?
 No they are not.
 In fact, they may be worse.
 Fast food french fries today are typically fried in genetically modified soy oil that has been processed via interesterification.
 Kids of today are eating frankenfries with their Happy Meals, not the nutrient loaded beef tallow fries of my fast food eating youth.

 - Soda: I drank quite a bit of soda growing up but the soda I drank did not contain the belly fat and inflammation triggering high fructose corn syrup (HFCS) of today.
 Sodas from my childhood were made with white sugar, not great but at least it was real.
 Today’s soda is not only made with HFCS, it is genetically modified HFCS from GMO corn!
-If you are a parent trying to avoid this highly processed, inflammatory food for your children by buying “old fashioned” sodas instead, know that if the label says “sugar” it is made at least partially from genetically modified beets.
+If you are a parent in North America trying to avoid this highly processed, inflammatory food for your children by buying natural soda instead, know that if the label says “sugar” it all but certainly contains at least some genetically modified beet sugar.
 You must get old fashioned sodas (like this one) made with cane sugar and specified as such on the label to be sure you are getting a GMO free product.

 - Chicken, Beef, and Eggs: The chickens and cattle of today are fattened with genetically modified corn and soy feed.
 GMOs didn’t exist when I was a kid and the meat I ate was never from animals consuming it.
 What are the long term effects of humans eating meat from GMO fed animals?
 We really don’t know.
 What we do know is that the isoflavones (plant estrogens, aka phytoestrogens) from the GMO feed get into the eggs and tissues of soy fed animals.
 What do these residual plant hormones do to people who consume them?
 Good question, but given that a soy fed chicken develops weeks earlier than a non-soy fed chicken and tends to be much fatter, consumption of these isoflavone laced foods may potentially contribute to childhood obesity problems and early or abnormal sexual development in children.
 Today, as many as 10 in 100 white girls, 15 in 100 Hispanic girls, and 25 in 100 African American girls are experiencing breast development as early as 7 years old!
 In boys, estrogen mimickers can increase the chances for ADHD, urogenital abnormalities, prostate problems, and lower semen quality as adults.
 As you can see, the chicken, beef and eggs from fast food restaurants today is of far worse quality than what I ate as a kid and didn’t have the potential to screw up my hormones for life.